vn-tools/arc_unpacker/CONTRIBUTING.md

 ### Code submissions

 Please send a pull request to the `master` branch.
 Please include tests for new decoders.
-Feel free to ask questions via issues or irc://irc.rizon.net#arc_unpacker.
+Feel free to ask questions via issues.

 ##### Flow